j6nca/notes/docs/travel/2025/03 japan.md

 Our goals for this trip are the following:

-- See the cherry blossoms
+- See the cherry blossoms 🌸
 - Shopping and eating 😋
-- Seeing some attractions and amusement parks
+- Seeing attractions and amusement parks 🗻

 # Planning